crossplane/crossplane/docs/concepts/composition.md

         strategy: string
         # Here, our administratorLogin parameter and fullyQualifiedDomainName
         # status are formatted to a single output string representing a
         # DSN.
-This can be useful where other resources need to consume or
+This may be useful where other resources need to consume or
         # connect to this resource, but the necessary information is either
         # not exposed in connection details (see below) or the consuming
         # system does not support retrieving connection information from
         # those details.
         string:
           fmt: "mysql://%s@%s:3306/my-database-name"
-      toFieldPath: status.dsn
+      toFieldPath: status.adminDSN
       # Do not report an error when source fields are unset.
 The
       # fullyQualifiedDomainName status field will not be set until the MySQL
       # server is provisioned, and we do not want to abort rendering of our